Dorothy Spiers

 Dorothy Beatrice Spiers (née Davis; 25 May 1897 − 2 September 1977) was a British actuary.
-She was the first woman to qualify as an actuary in the United Kingdom.
+She was one of two women to be the first to qualify as an actuary in the United Kingdom (UK).
 After studying mathematics at Newnham College, Cambridge, she worked for the Guardian Assurance Company.
-She passed the actuarial exams at the Institute of Actuaries in 1923.
+She passed the actuarial exams at the Institute of Actuaries in 1923 with Gladys Gregory.

 From the 1940s to 1954, Spiers worked part-time as an actuary for the Guardian Assurance Company, and Eagle Star Insurance.
 She was also the national treasurer of the League of Jewish Women.
 Spiers died on 2 September 1977 in Brent, Middlesex.

 Early life and education

 Dorothy Beatrice Davis was born on 25 May 1897 in Hackney, London, England, to Samuel and Sarah Davis (née Samuel).
 She was the second of three daughters.
 Her father Samuel was the headmaster of the Jewish Free School.
 Her early education was at the Wilton Road School and the City of London School for Girls.
 She studied mathematics at Newnham College, Cambridge.